This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Paralympics

 The Paralympics is an organization that provides a sporting competition that mirrors the Olympics but for athletes with physical disabilities.
 The competition follows every Olympic Games in the same location.
-Athletes can participate in a wide variety of events, including track and field, badminton, rowing, swimming, wheelchair tennis, and many others.
+Athletes can participate in various events, including track and field, badminton, rowing, swimming, wheelchair tennis, and many others.

 There are as many opportunities for different sports as for non-disabled Olympic athletes.

-Paralympic athletes serve as role models and show children with disabilities that they can participate and achieve the same heights of athletic achievement as their non-disabled peers.
+Paralympic athletes serve as role models and show children with disabilities that they can participate and achieve the same athletic achievement as their non-disabled peers.

 An example of such a role model is Sophia Warner, a Paralympic sprinter born with cerebral palsy.
-Warner hopes to be a role model for young disabled athletes and to bring awareness to everyone about the difficulties but also the possibilities of living with cerebral palsy.[6]
+Warner hopes to be a role model for young disabled athletes and bring awareness to everyone about the difficulties and possibilities of living with cerebral palsy.[5]

-She says that she never had opportunities to participate in sports and only with her own passion and commitment started training as a runner at the age of 19.
-Now she is a world champion athlete and an inspiration to so many.
+She says that she never had opportunities to participate in sports, and only with her passion and commitment did she start training as a runner at 19.
+Now, she is a world-champion athlete and an inspiration to so many.

 Lifelong Financial Assistance for Your Child's Birth Injury